 One of the core values at The Shlenker School is tikkun olam—the idea that we are God’s partners in repairing the world.
 Teachers in PreK-4 and each Elementary School grade level have developed hands-on, age-appropriate activities that help students learn about the many ways they can engage in the practice of tikkun olam.
 Examples of grade level projects include:

-PreK-4 students, together with their fourth-grade buddies, "adopt” an Early Childhood Center in a low-income neighborhood.
+PreK-4 students, together with their fourth-grade buddies, "adopt" an Early Childhood Center in a low-income neighborhood.
 The children collect gently used clothing, shoes, school supplies, and toiletries for students at the Early Childhood Center.
-At the end of the collection drive, students and their families gather for a Tikkun Olam Dinner—an evening of mitzvot, where students decorate cards and package the items to be donated.
-PreK-4 students also donate toys for the holidays and establish a pen-pal relationship with students at the Early Childhood Center.
+At the end of the collection drive, the PreK-4 students and their 4th-grade buddies gather to decorate cards and package the items to be donated.

 Kindergarten students participate in a recycling project with Crayon Collection.
 The students collect used crayons from their classrooms and homes and then send those crayons to Crayola, where they are recycled into new crayons.
 Students learn about the Jewish value of not wasting resources (ba’al tashchit) and learn to take care of our Earth.

-First grade students make and donate blankets during Chesed or Kindness Week for for Project Linus, a non-profit organization that provides new handmade blankets to children in need.
+First grade students make and donate blankets during Chesed or Kindness Week for Project Linus, a non-profit organization that provides new handmade blankets to children in need.
+This collaborative effort involves the students using their math skills to measure and calculate the appropriate dimensions of the blankets, ensuring they are just right for the recipients.

 Second grade students raise money by participating in a Read-a-thon.
 The money raised is used to make teddy bears at Build-A-Bear.
 These bears are then donated to the Houston Fire Department, where they are distributed to injured, sick, and frightened children who must ride in ambulances.
 The students place a heart inside each bear and say a blessing (bracha) for the bear’s recipient, wishing them a complete and speedy recovery (refuah shleimah).